Lehner’s gets 1st playoff shutout, Knights top Canucks 5-0

 EDMONTON, Alberta (AP) — Robin Lehner recorded his first career playoff shutout and the Vegas Golden Knights beat the Vancouver Canucks 5-0 Sunday night in the first game of their second round playoff series.

-Lehner turned aside 26 shots.
+The 29-year-old Lehner, who is playing for his fifth NHL team, turned aside 26 shots.

+“I thought we played a helluva game, a real good team game,” Lehner said.

+“Everyone was working hard, blocking shots, back-checking, all the small things.
+It was nice to come out strong and start the series strong.”

 Reilly Smith, Jonathan Marchessault, Alex Tuch, Mark Stone, and Max Pacioretty scored and chased Vancouver starting goaltender Jacob Markstrom from the net.